-It may not be possible for you to pay extra every month or even every year.
-But remember that most mortgages allow you to make additional principal payments at any time.
-You can take advantage of this rule to pay extra on your principal when you come into extra money.
+It may not be possible for you to pay down your principal every month or even every year.
+Remember that almost all mortgage contracts will allow you to make additional payments to your principal at any point during repayment.
+You can benefit from this provision to pay extra on your mortgage principal any time you come into extra money.

-For example: several years after buying your home, you receive a huge tax refund,a large inheritance, or a non-taxable cash gift; , paying several thousand dollars into your mortgage principal can reduce the duration of your loan and save enormously on interest paid over the life of the mortgage loan.
-For most loans, even this relatively modest amount, paid early in the mortgage, could offer huge savings in interest and in the length of the loan.
+Here's an example: a few years after moving into your home, you get a very large tax refund,a large legacy, or a non-taxable cash gift; , investing several thousand dollars into your home's principal can significantly reduce the repayment duration of your loan and save enormously on mortgage interest paid over the duration of the mortgage loan.
+Unless the loan is very large, even a few thousand dollars applied early in the loan period can yield huge savings over the duration of the loan.

 Do you have a question regarding a mortgage program?